Rep21006/quiz_final/README.md

 React Router: Library for routing and navigation between pages.

-How to run: npm build then npm start
+How to run: npm install then npm start